Winner of the Miles Franklin Literary Award 2022

 Jennifer Down, whose first novel, Our Magic Hour, was commended in the 2017 Victorian Premier’s Literary Award, is a masterful stylist whose sharp eye has been compared to that of Helen Garner.
 Pulse Points is a gutting collection that showcases a writer of great talent.

-Shortlisted, New South Wales Premier's Literary Award, Glenda Adams Award for New Writing 2017
+Shortlisted, NSW Premier's Literary Awards (Glenda Adams Award for New Writing) 2017

 Audrey, Katy and Adam have been friends since high school—a decade of sneaky cigarettes, drunken misadventures on Melbourne backstreets, heart-to-hearts, in-jokes.

-But now Katy's gone.
+But now Katy has gone.
 And without her, Audrey is thrown off balance: everything she thought she knew, everything she believed was true, is bent out of shape.

-A story of love, loss and discovery, Our Magic Hour captures that moment when being young and invincible gives way to being open and vulnerable, when one terrible act changes a life forever.
+Evocative and exquisitely written, Our Magic Hour is a story of love, loss and discovery.
+Jennifer Down’s remarkable debut novel captures that moment when being young and invincible gives way to being open and vulnerable, when one terrible act changes a life forever.